 The Housing Choice Voucher (HCV) program (commonly referred to as "Section 8") is the federal government's major housing support program that provides very low-income families and individuals financial support to afford housing.
 The voucher pays for all or part of an individual's or family's rent.
+Usually a voucher holder pays 30% of their income in rent or pays some minimum amount of rent.
 The U.S. Department of Housing and Urban Development (HUD) administers the HCV program in conjunction with local Public Housing Authorities (PHAs).